 In a saucepan over medium heat, whisk together the milk, cream and salt.
 Heat until bubbles form around the edges of the pan.

 In a bowl, whisk together the egg yolks and sugar.
 Slowly add the warm milk mixture, stirring constantly until blended.
-If using a vanilla bean, stir in the seeds now.
+Stir in the vanilla bean seeds.
 Transfer the mixture to a clean saucepan, set over medium-low heat and cook, stirring constantly with a wooden spoon, until the custard thickens and a finger drawn across the back of the spoon leaves a path, 5 to 7 minutes.

 Pour the custard through a fine-mesh sieve set over a clean bowl.
-If using vanilla paste, stir in now.
 Place the bowl in a larger one filled halfway with ice and water and let cool, stirring occasionally.
 Refrigerate for about 2 hours.

 Transfer the custard to an ice cream maker and freeze according to the manufacturer’s instructions.
 Transfer the gelato to a chilled container, cover and freeze for at least 3 hours or up to 3 days.

-Scoop the gelato into glasses or bowls and pour 1 shot of espresso over each portion.
+Scoop the gelato into glasses and pour 1 shot of espresso over each portion.
 Serve immediately.
 Serves 8 to 10.